ivanleomk/ML-Notes/A Comprehensive Overview of Large Language Models.md

 	2. **Transfer Learning**: We fine-tune a model with task-specific data (Eg. BERT for sentiment analysis )
 	3. **Alignment Tuning**: The goal is to get a model to be helpful, harmless and honest.
 This is normally done through a reinforcement learning pipeline like RLHF or using DPO/PPO/KTO

+#### Creating Instruction Tuning Datasets

+There are a few ways to do the creation of datasets

+1. **Manually writing the datasets**: We hand-write these prompts and

 ## Working with LLMs

 Some general useful methods when working with LLMs is to utilise a few prompting techniques such as